-OSC has been founded in 1999.
-It currently employs 21 engineers.
-According to the predicted growth rate, OSC is going to have some 30 employees by the end of 2001.
-OSC has been profitable from the first day.
+ChipVision has been founded in 2002.
+It is a spin-off company of the OFFIS Systems and Consulting OSC.
+The "Low Power Group" of OFFIS Systems and Consulting GMBH (OSC), which was established in 1999 as a commercial spin-off of OFFIS, an internationally renowned research institute, has now become "ChipVision Design Systems".
+Because of its close links to the OFFIS research institute, OSC/ChipVision combines leading-edge technology expertise with a commitment to high-quality commercial solutions.
+According to the predicted growth rate, ChipVision is going to have some 20 employees by the end of 2003.
 Still an EDA vendor of this size, cannot market end-user EDA products alone.
-The experience with our formal verification tools shows that joint marketing agreements allows to reduce the own effort for marketing and concentrate on the technical consolidation, the development of new features and the support, training and consultation.
+The experience of the holding company, transferred to ChipVision, shows that joint marketing agreements allows to reduce the own effort for marketing and concentrate on the technical consolidation, the development of new features and the support, training and consultation.

-Hence OSC will only address key accounts in Europe directly.
+Hence OSC/ChipVision will first address directly key accounts in Europe.
 In order to cope with the limited resources available during the start-up phase, the focus will be on a small number of large industries in the beginning.
 The expectation is that the amount of support per license is lower than in SMEs.

 In the medium term, however, also SMEs shall benefit from the POET tools.
-For them a more mature status is needed to reduce their own and the OSC support effort.
-Since it is not in the current business line of OSC to set up a major marketing organisation of its own, the co-operation with distribution channels will be sought.
+For them a more mature status is needed to reduce their own and the OSC/ChipVision support effort.
+Since it is not in the current business line of OSC/ChipVision to set up a major marketing organisation of its own, the co-operation with distribution channels has been created in Japan, Taiwan and Korea.

 In the long term the marketing of such tools is always world-wide (Europe, United States and Far-East) and requires local support for pre-sale and post-sale activities.
-While OSC only handles direct marketing to major key accounts within Europe, it will require collaboration to address the American and Asian markets.
-OSC will hence seek to establish several distribution channels for its end-user products.
+While OSC/ChipVision only handles direct marketing to major key accounts within Europe, it will require collaboration to address the American and Asian markets.
+OSC/ChipVision will hence seek to establish several distribution channels for its end-user products.
 The Japanese market is the second largest EDA market world wide.
 The Japanese - like the Europeans - have a focus on signal processing, however, more in consumer products than in telecom.
 Despite the fact that there is no major local EDA industry in Japan, the Japanese industry traditionally is more open to non-mainstream EDA solutions than the US industry (and unfortunately the European industry).
 Hence after the European, we will first address the Japanese market through local agents and/or DA integrator companies which are successfully working in the Japanese market.
 Major EDA exhibitions and trade shows will be used to seek the contact to these distributors.
 Existing contacts to Japanese industry and academia will be used to select the most reliable and promising partners.

-Workpackage number: 7 Start date or starting event M0 Participant number: OFFIS CEFRIEL POLITO ASEL ARM OSC Person months per participant: 6 0+3 9 2 2 51+24
+Workpackage number 7 Star t date or sta rting event M0 MO Participant number: OFFIS CEFRIEL POLITO ASEL ARM Person months per particip 6 4 9 0 0